Anna Mae Wills

-Anna Mae Wills (born Anna Mae Routledge; March 31, 1982) is a Canadian actress.
-She is best known for her role as Celeste in the Disney Channel Original Movie, 16 Wishes.
+Anna Mae Wills (born Anna Mae Routledge; March 31, 1982) is a Canadian former actress.
+She is best known for her role as Celeste in 16 Wishes.

 Early life and education

 Wills was born in Calgary, Alberta.
 She graduated from the University of Windsor in 2004 with a BFA.

 Career

 Wills appeared in CBS's Harper's Island in the recurring role of Kelly Seavers.
 She was also in Hallmark Hall of Fame's A Dog Named Christmas, starring Bruce Greenwood, and has been in episodes of Life Unexpected, Smallville, Supernatural and Psych.

 Her feature film credits include 2012, directed by Roland Emmerich, and I Love You, Beth Cooper, directed by Chris Columbus.